nicoleump/ga-dsiplus/roadmap/week04/readme.md

 - GA sample descriptions (please don’t just copy and paste - add your own voice to this!):

-**_WDI_**
-Web Development Immersive Student

-Three-month, 500-hour full-time and full-stack web development program providing experience with the latest front- and back-end programming languages, tools, and methodologies including: HTML, CSS, SASS, Javascript, jQuery, PostgreSQL, MongoDB, Ruby, Ruby on Rails, AngularJS, NodeJS, ReactJS, PHP, Wordpress, Jasmine, RSpec, Git, Github, Agile/scrum, wire framing, user stories/requirements planning, and test driven development.
-Developed a portfolio of individually and collaboratively focused in-class projects, including: {list projects in bullets}

-- Led a team of 4 to build a functional site for Drizly- a local startup specializing in on-demand alcohol delivery.
-- Completed projects using JavaScript, jQuery, AJAZ, Ruby, Ruby on Rails, PostgreSQL, node.js, handlebars, HTML, CSS, Sass

-**UXDI**
-UX Design Immersive Student

-Full-time immersive User Experience Design program that included over 500 hours of professional training over ten weeks.
-Utilized a hands-on approach to practice user-centered design methods, design thinking skills, team collaboration, and client relations.
-Developed a portfolio of individually and collaboratively focused in-class projects, including: {list projects in bullets}

 **DSI**
 Data Science Immersive Student

-Participated in full-time immersive Data Science course, completing in-class projects, Kaggle competitions, and personal projects focused on real-world applications of data science principles and best practices.
+Participated in a full-time immersive Data Science course, completing in-class projects, Kaggle competitions, and personal projects focused on real-world applications of data science principles and best practices.
 Acquired, cleaned, and explored large datasets using Python, SQL, and Tableau in order to present findings to both technical and non-technical audiences.
 Developed a portfolio of individually and collaboratively focused in-class projects, including: {list projects in bullets}

 ## Homework